 After you’ve set the direction you want to take, explore different pathways to see what fits you best.
 You can ask people who’ve been through what you want to do or get direct experience to see what it’s like.

 At this step, you’re collecting more information to gain more clarity on the path you want to pick — the path that fits your nature, strengths, values, dreams, passions, and purpose.

-You want to be careful about who you take advice.
+You want to be careful about who you take advice from.
 It’s best to listen to the people who have walked a similar path you want to walk.
 After listening, the final decision is still up to you, so don’t let anyone else decide for you.
 That’s what makes you a lifestyle designer.